Discussion in 'Transfer Rumours' started by Ricardinho, Nov 8, 2019.

 Demiral not only looks a good player but an even more incredible character.
 You can’t teach fight and attitude.

-Merih Demiral have developed his game rather rapidly considering his age.
+Merih Demiral has developed his game rather rapidly considering his age.
 He was sold or loaned out from one team to another started with Turkey's Fenerbahce junior team to Sporting B within a couple of years.
 Subsequently, he ended up in Serie A's Sassuolo in the January transfer window last year.
 He was immense and received high praise from clubs and pundits in Italy despite the fact he only played a half season in Serie A at the age of 20.
 Some of the top clubs around Europe followed his progress but Juventus was quick to sign him though only after Juventus had already brought Matthijs de Light in for three times the value of Demiral.
 Meanwhile, Demiral's value also have doubled when he arrived at Juventus from Sassuolo.
+The price tag might have played a role why Demiral didn’t get much playing time even though De Light hasn’t played exceptionally well at times.

-Merih Demiral was almost flawless throughout Euro 2020 matches while Caglar Soyuncu was error prone.
-Demiral played and performed exceptionally well last season.
-In contrast, Soyuncu spent his time on the bench most of last season which might have contributed some to doubt of Soyuncu's potential and abilities.
-Anyhow, the roles have changed and Demiral is on the bench while Soyuncu has played every minute of the games in this season.
+Merih Demiral was superb at Sassoulo last season and flawless throughout Euro 2020 matches.
+In contrast, Caglar Soyuncu was error prone.
+Soyuncu spent his time on the bench at LCFC most of last season which might have contributed for some to doubt of Soyuncu's potential and abilities.
+Anyhow, the roles have changed and Demiral is on the bench while Soyuncu has played every minute of the games in the ongoing season.

-Merih Demiral has played one game in Serie A and another one in the Champions League against Bayer Leverkusen the other night.
-Although, Demiral appeared a little nervous in his Serie A debut with Juventus but he was solid (I bet any 21 years old would have felt similar if he suddenly promoted from a Portugal third tier to one of the world's best and most decorated clubs).
+Merih Demiral has played two games for Juventus so far, one in Serie A, and another in the Champions League against Bayer Leverkusen the other night.
+Although, Demiral appeared a little nervous in his Serie A debut, he was solid (I bet any 21 years old would have felt similar if he suddenly promoted from a Portugal third tier to one of the world's best and most decorated clubs within a year).
 In his debut in the Champions league, Demiral's performance was absolutely scintillating.
 It was a MOTM performance.

-Turkish footballs fans were asked who gets the most credit or the best performer of the Euro 2020 qualifiers for the Turkish NT.
-The majority gave the credit to the Turkish manager Senol Gunes (he was also the coach of Turkish NT during World Cup 2002 third spot).
+Turkish football fans were asked about who deserved the most credit or was the best performer of the Euro 2020 qualifiers for the Turkish NT.
+The majority gave the credit to the Turkish manager Senol Gunes deservedly (he was also the coach of Turkish NT during World Cup 2002 third spot).
 After that, Merih Demiral received the highest rating ahead of any other players including Roma's exciting young winger Cengiz Under.
-Caglar Soyuncu came 5th or 6th.
-But, Soyuncu's EPL performance have allowed him to pair with Merih Demiral in the two very important Euro games, away vs France (1-1), and home game vs Iceland (0-0).
+Caglar Soyuncu came 5th or 6th among players.
+But, Soyuncu's EPL performance have allowed him to pair with Merih Demiral in the last two very important Euro games, away vs France (1-1), and home game vs Iceland (0-0).

 Demiral is taller so he is much better aerially.
+His timing and reading of the game is excellent.
 He is as fast and even appears to be faster than Soyuncu.
 He is a "beast" in the defense.
 Even though he is only 21, he's leadership quality, and he has shown it.
-The team relay on this trait of him.
+The team relays on this quality of him.
 The players and fans feel more at ease and less panicky when he is in the middle of the defense.
-He is a superb tackler though looks a little rough even though he avoids any card.
-Probably, the referees think it's fair play.
+He is a superb tackler though looks a little rough even though he generally avoids any card.
+Probably, the referees think it's only a fair play.
 He is a younger version of Giorgio Chiellini and Sergio Ramos.

-In comparison to Soyuncu, he appears to be less technically gifted.
+In comparison to Soyuncu, Demiral appears to be less technically gifted.
 I was annoyed by his horizontal and reverse passes in the past.
-Notwithstanding, as an understudy of Chiellini and Bonucci, he has exhibited he made improvement during his recent performances with the Turkish NT and in the Champions League match vs BLeverkusen.
+Notwithstanding, as an understudy of Chiellini and Bonucci, he has exhibited he’s made improvement during his recent performances with the Turkish NT and in the Champions League match vs BLeverkusen.
 Though, his long forward passes after recovering ball has always been pinpoint, finding his teammates running into the penalty area or at the wings.
 He might need a little encouragement.
-Regardless of all that, he still might be far away in passing efficiently like a DM or silky and crafty Cruyff like moves which Soyuncu has done this season.
+Regardless of all that, he still might be lacking in passing efficiently like a DM or silky and crafty Cruyff like moves which Soyuncu has done in the past.

 Another quality to Demiral's game is his ability to possibly score or assist or reaching the ball in the opponent's penalty area which he does more efficiently than Soyuncu.